IgniteUI/igniteui-xplat-docs/doc/jp/components/charts/types/area-chart.md

 <div class="divider--half"></div>

-## $PlatformShort$ 高度なシナリオ
+## Advanced Types of Area Charts

-高度なタイプのエリア チャートの場合、以下のセクションで説明するように `XamDataChart` コントロールを使用して他のタイプのエリア チャートを作成します。
+The following sections explain more advanced types of $PlatformShort$ Area Charts that can be created using the `XamDataChart` control instead of `XamCategoryChart` control with simplified API.

 ## $PlatformShort$ 範囲エリア チャート